Be part of this journey!

 Dr. Jean-François Therrien

 Jean-François (J.F.)
-Therrien was born and raised in Quebec (Canada), completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
-Eight years ago, J.F. was hired as senior research scientist at Hawk Mountain Sanctuary in Pennsylvania, where he now oversees research projects on a variety of species and ecosystems. ...
+Therrien was born and raised in Quebec, Canada, completing his Ph.D. at Laval University in 2011 studying the movements and predation pressure of snowy owls in the Arctic ecosystem.
+J.F. is senior scientist and graduate studies director at Hawk Mountain Sanctuary in Pennsylvania, where he oversees research projects on a variety of species and ecosystems.
+When he’s not monitoring ...
 Read More

 Drew manages the website and crowdfunding campaigns for Project SNOWstorm, and has been with the team from the very first irruption.
 Drew got his start with owl research during several seasons of following telemetered Northern Saw-whet Owls around southcentral PA from dusk to dawn in the middle of winter.
 During the day, Drew is the Merlin Project Coordinator at the Cornell ...
 Read More